 Forest Hill Cemetery

 Through 2021, a series of infrastructure and roadway improvements are happening at Forest Hill Cemetery.
-During construction, the cemetery will remain open, however water may not be available at the standpipes.
-Visitors are encouraged to bring their own water or use the outside bib on the office building.
+During construction, the cemetery will remain open.
 For more information on improvements at Forest Hill Cemetery.

 In 1857, the City of Madison purchased a tract of land with a lovely view overlooking the entire city and the surrounding lakes.
 Even today, this tree-lined cemetery, located on Speedway Road, retains an original park-like atmosphere with winding roads and flowerbeds.